GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 ## Progressive enhancement

-With this out of the way, let's dive into the actual topic of this talk: *progressive enhancement*.
+With this out of the way, it's time to talk about *progressive enhancement*.
 The MDN Web Docs Glossary [defines](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement) the concept as follows: